A Brief History of Multicultural Marketing

 While it’s difficult to pinpoint any one specific thing that drove this progress, the election of Barack Obama in 2008 empowered an entire generation and was certainly a contributing factor.
 His time in office signified a monumental shift in cultural patterns and redefined what conventional wisdom deemed possible.
 The American brand, previously defined by a long line of white, male leaders, was forever disrupted.
 The entire world curiously looked on while for eight short years, hate towards ethnic and religious groups in America took a backseat to love of all kinds.

 Obama was also compassionate and empathetic towards all human beings; how inspiring to have a President who always engaged the public with an inclusive mindset.
 His White House showed millions of people that anything is possible in the United States.
-He and his wife inspired people to pursue their dreams and feel comfortable in their own skin, no matter who they were or where their parents came from.
+He and Michelle inspired people to pursue their dreams and feel comfortable in their own skin, no matter who they were or where their parents came from.
 He was a great role model for our country and softened the macho, alpha male image we brandished during the Bush era.

 The 2016 election of Donald Trump dealt a temporary blow to the progress made during the Obama era.
 But it also helped to solidify the inclusivity that Obama’s time in office created in the country.
 Millions of people rallied together.
 Men, women, and children from every racial group, with diverse religious beliefs and varying sexual preferences, gathered to stand up to hate.
 If that isn’t proof of a cultural shift, what is?